autonomoussoftware/documentation/owners_manual/owners_manual.md

 The 247 smart tokens are destroyed when they are traded in, lowering the smart token supply back to 10000.

+*Note: the above worked example uses rounded figures for the sake of convenience*

 **Transaction ordering mitigation**

 The user can predict the outcome of his or her trade, provided no other transactions are executed ahead of the user's.
 There is no way to guarantee this; in fact, other parties could see his or her transaction in transit, and issue their own transaction ordering.
 Miners in particular could do this very effectively.